 Starting with the basics

-The ideology behind no fuss video is rooted firmly in a do-it-yourself philosophy.
-That’s why we focus on sharing the fundamentals of video for small business owners who need to take charge of their content creation strategy themselves.
+The ideology behind No Fuss Video is rooted firmly in a do-it-yourself philosophy.
+We share the fundamentals of video with small business owners who need to take charge of their content creation strategy themselves.

-You can start producing video content almost immediately with three simple tools:
+You can start producing videos immediately with three simple tools:

 So what camera, tripod and microphone?